-Unit Descriptions Term Definition Term Definition ppm ppm: parts million or milligrams per liter (mg/L) ppb ppb: parts per billion or micrograms per liter (μg/L) NA NA: Not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended. pCi/L pCi/L: picocuries per liter (a measure of radioactivity) Mrem/yr Mrem/yr: millirems per year(a measure of radiation adsorbed by the body) NTU NTU: Nephelometric Turbidity Units.
-Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system. indicator of the effectiveness of our filtration system.
+Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter ($\mu g/L$) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) mrem/yr mrem/yr: millirems per year (a measure of radiation absorbed by the body) NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.

-Important Drinking Water Definitions Term Definitions MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-TT TT: Treatment Technique: a required process intended to reduce the level of a contaminant in drinking water.
-AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow Variances & Variances and Exceptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-Exceptions MRDLG MRDLG: Maximum Residual Disinfection Level Goal.
+TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
+AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.

+nportant Dri nking Water Definitions MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-MRDL MRDL: Maximum Residual Disinfection Level.
+MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Required.
-MPL MPL: State Assigned Maximum Permissible Level
+MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level